Heart Murmurs in Children

 What are heart murmurs in children?

-Heart murmurs are extra or unusual sounds made by blood moving through the heart.
+Heart murmurs are extra or abnormal sounds made by turbulent blood flowing through

-Murmurs are graded on a scale of 1 to 6, with 1 being very faint and 6 being very
+the heart.
+Murmurs are graded on a scale of 1 to 6, based on how loud they are.
+One

 Types of murmurs include:

-- Continuous murmur.
-A heart murmur that occurs throughout. the heart cycle
+Continuous murmur.
+A heart murmur that occurs throughout. the heartbeat.

 What causes heart murmurs in a child?

-Heart murmurs are common in normal, healthy children.
-These may be called innocent
+Heart murmurs may be common in normal, healthy children.
+These are called innocent

 murmurs.
-Or a child may be born with a heart defect that causes a murmur.
-Other causes
+In some cases, a child may be born with a heart defect that causes a murmur.